Maleick/byvalver/README.md

 > This success rate applies specifically to null-byte (`\x00`) elimination, which has been extensively tested and optimized.

 ### Advanced Transformation Engine
-161+ strategy implementations covering virtually all common null-byte sources (multiple new strategy families added in v3.0):
+153+ strategy implementations covering virtually all common null-byte sources (multiple new strategy families added in v3.0 and v3.6):
 - `CALL/POP` and stack-based immediate loading
 - `PEB` traversal with hashed API resolution
 - Advanced hash-based API resolution with complex algorithms